eseodiase/NourishMe/README.md

 Pages are accessed with speed and there is absolutely no waiting or wasting time loading any of the pages.
 This was achieved by manipulating DOM, then resulting to a single page JavaScript application. i.e; All pages get updated within index.html.

-EXAMPLE: to go from 'home page' to 'about page' or other pages of the application, users do not need to observe page loading or reload just like React JS applications.
+EXAMPLE: to go from 'home page' to 'about page' or other pages of the application, users do not need to observe page loading or reload.

 APPLICATION FEATURES: